ztz1989/software-switches/ovs-dpdk/README.md

 # OVS-DPDK Experiments
 Install Open vSwitch according to the instructions on the offical website.
 The version we used was **Open vSwitch 2.11.90**.

 ## p2p test
-In p2p test, we cross-connect two physical interfaces using OVS-DPDK, detailed steps to repeat our experiments are listed as follows:
+In p2p test, we cross-connect two physical interfaces using OVS-DPDK Detailed steps to repeat our experiments are listed as follows:

-* Start OVS and configure cross-connect rules between the two physical ports by executing
+* Start OVS and configure cross-connect rules between the two physical ports by executing **./ovs-p2p.sh**

-  **./ovs-p2p.sh**

   Current configuration designates the two ports with PCI address 0b:00.0 and 0b:00.1, modify variables $PCI0 and $PCI1 to your respective PCI addresses for reproduction.